Event Handling

 }

-Like dynamic attributes, when event names match variable names the interpolation block can be omitted, making these two syntaxes equivalent:
+Just like dynamic attributes, when the event name is the same as the variable name, the interpolation block can be omitted.
+The following two forms are equivalent:

 qk